hussbouta/assessmentSunergetic/README.md

 # assessmentSunergetic
-The task involves enabling our partners to access and manage customer information.
+The task involves enabling the partners to access and manage customer information.